penmasters/zabbix-book/docs/ch01-zabbix-components/ha-setup.md

   is configured to allow connections from all Zabbix servers.
 - all Zabbix servers should use the same database name, user, and password to connect to the database.
-- all Zabbix servers should be of the same version.
+- all Zabbix servers should be of the same major version.

 When all Zabbix servers are installed and configured to access the database, we can proceed with the HA configuration.